crypton480/HilbertCuts/README.md

 -----------

 1. matrix.txt is incidence matrix of graph.
-Rows represent the edges and columns represent the vertices
+Rows represent the edges and columns represent the vertices.
+If the adjacency matrix is available instead, convert to incidence matrix using adtoinc.cpp.

 2. use forloop.cpp to fill in code for code.cpp.